AY2425S2-CS2113-T12-2/tp/docs/UserGuide.md

 ### Editing a Loan: `edit-loan`

-Edits loan return date of the loan, borrower's phone number and email.
+Edits loan borrower name, return date of the loan, borrower's phone number and email.
+While the 4 fields are optional, `edit-loan` expects at least one field to be updated.

 Format: `edit-loan INDEX [n/BORROWER_NAME] [d/RETURN_DATE] [p/PHONE_NUMBER] [e/EMAIL]`